CMSgov/bcda-static-site/_pages/bcda-data.md

     ExplanationOfBenefit (EOB)
   </dt>
   <dd class="margin-left-0 margin-bottom-4">
-    <p>Similar to CCLF files 1-7, <a href="https://hl7.org/fhir/R4/explanationofbenefit.html" target="_blank" rel="noopener noreferrer">ExplanationOfBenefit</a> stores details for episodes of care, including where and when the service was performed, diagnosis codes, provider, and cost of care. <em>Updated weekly.</em></p>
+    <p>Similar to CCLF files 1-7, <a href="https://hl7.org/fhir/R4/explanationofbenefit.html" target="_blank" rel="noopener noreferrer">ExplanationOfBenefit</a> stores details for episodes of care, including where and when the service was performed, diagnosis codes, provider, and cost of care. <i>Updated weekly.</i></p>
   </dd>

   <div id="patient">